 Home prices in the Las Vegas metropolitan are rising and expected to continue to increase.
 From brand new single-family homes in Providence to luxury mid-rise condos in Fremont East, people are anxious to buy before they are priced out.
-Our partners at ConsumerAffairs reviewed the best mortgage lenders in Las Vegas to help you find the right financial partner to buy your new home.
+We researched the best mortgage lenders in Las Vegas to help you find the right financial partner to buy your new home.

 Home prices are rising.
 Construction is booming.
 Infrastructure is improving.
 People are moving to Las Vegas in droves.
 The metropolitan area offers a wide variety of neighborhoods to meet every need.